ozyurtf/cpu-scheduler/README.md

 So using just lock variables is not the best method to achieve mutual exclusion as well.
 Let's take a look at another method:

-**Peterson's Solution for Achieving Mutual Exclusion**: Let's say that there are two processes:
+## Peterson's Solution for Achieving Mutual Exclusion:

+Let's say that there are two processes:

 ```
 Process A: